smogon/pokemon-showdown/sim/SIM-PROTOCOL.md

 > - `USERNAME` is the username
 > - `AVATAR` is the player's avatar identifier (usually a number, but other
 >    values can be used for custom avatars)
-> - `ELO` is the player's elo in the format they're playing.
-This will be `0` in unrated battles
+> - `RATING` is the player's Elo rating in the format they're playing.
+This will only be displayed in rated battles and when the player is first introduced otherwise it's blank

 `|teamsize|PLAYER|NUMBER`